cyakimov/helios/README.md

 ### Configuring authorization rules

-The supported condition attributes are based on details about the request (e.g., its timestamp, originating IP address , etc).
+The supported condition attributes are based on details about the request (e.g., its timestamp, originating IP address , identity, etc.).
-Examples and a description attribute types are described below.
+Examples and a description of attribute types are described below.

-### Request Attributes
+#### Available Attributes

 - `request.host`
 - `request.path`